TobiasBales/bashy/README.md

 Again, there are a couple options available.
 Ones cut from an aluminium L-Square
 ![](motor_mount_1.jpg)
-cut from an aluminim plate and bent
+cut from an aluminium plate and bent to 90 degrees
 ![](motor_mount_2.jpg)
 cut from carbon fibre with spar slots
 ![](motor_mount_3.jpg)